fbrei/dtypes/README.md

 ----

 For all API methods I chose names that I would expect.
-I tried to be as consistent as possible, but I cannot guarantee that I made some errors here and there.
+I tried to be as consistent as possible, but I cannot guarantee that I didn't make some errors here and there.
 For example:

 All data structures have a *module*_init method.
 They all can be destroyed using *module*_destroy, always taking two arguments: the data structure itself and an optional destructor for the elements, accepting NULL as an indicator to use builtin free.
 Setters with an index are called *module*_set, setters without index are called *module*_add.
 And many more ...